VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # Composting

 This year, we're super excited to have composting available!
+Keep an eye out for signs indicating which items can and can't be composted.

 Please make sure to place the following items into compost bins:

 - Food scraps/leftovers
+- Plates, napkins, and cutlery

+Please DO NOT place the following items into compost bins:

+- Recyclable materials (these go in recycle bins!)

 # Opening Ceremony